totjinglefritz/Infra_Example/README.md

   - Use a firewall service at the network entry point to avoid needing to maintain multiple firewall on a host-level basis
   - Regular security scans to probe vulnerabilities
   - Patch and update on a regular basis.
-This may include
+This may include spinning up new instances with new OS images instead of patching in place.

 * Balance cost and availability:
   - Use monitoring and automation where possible to collect usage data